jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 a frowning brow and a compressed lip to this long narrative.
 “Excuse me,” he said, “but it is not my custom to discuss my most intimate

-### ADVENTURE X. THE ADVENTURE OF THE NOBLE BACHELOR 162

 personal affairs in this public manner.”
 “Then you won’t forgive me?
 You won’t shake hands before I go?”
 “Oh, certainly, if it would give you any pleasure.”
 He put out his hand and